George Macdonogh: Post-military life

-He served on the Royal Commission on Local Government 1923–1929.
+Macdonogh served on the Royal Commission on Local Government 1923–1929.
 He held numerous directorships in business, banking and manufacturing, and was President of the Federation of British Industries in 1933–4.
 He was a Commissioner of the Imperial War Graves Commission.
 He was active in the London Zoological Society and the Royal Institute of International Affairs.

 During the Winter War of 1939–40, when Finland was being attacked by the USSR he was President of the Anglo-Finnish Society, Vice-President of the Finland Fund, and a member of the Finnish Aid Bureau in 1940.
-In 1939-41 he served on the Control Committee for Regulation of Prices.
+In 1939–41 he served on the Control Committee for Regulation of Prices.

-Death

-He died on 10 July 1942, at Teddington, Middlesex.
+Macdonogh died at the age of 77 on 10 July 1942, at Teddington, Middlesex.
 His estate was valued for probate at £53,784 1s 10d (over £2,000,000 at 2016 prices).